Themes in Nazi propaganda: Jews

 Antisemitic propaganda was a common theme in Nazi propaganda.
 However, it was occasionally reduced for tactical reasons, such as for the 1936 Olympic Games.
 It was a recurring topic in Hitler's book Mein Kampf (1925–26), which was a key component of Nazi ideology.

 Early in his membership in the Nazi Party, Hitler presented the Jews as behind all of Germany's moral and economic problems, as featuring in both communism and international capitalism.
 He blamed "money-grubbing Jews" for all of Weimar Germany's economic problems.
-He also drew upon the antisemitic elements of the stab-in-the-back legend to explain the defeat in World War I and to justify Nazi views as self-defense.
+He also drew upon the antisemitic elements of the stab-in-the-back myth to explain the defeat in World War I and to justify Nazi views as self-defense.
 In one speech, when Hitler asked who was behind Germany's failed war efforts, the audience erupted with "The Jews".

 After the failure of the Beer Hall Putsch in November 1923, he moderated his tone for the trial, centering his defense on his selfless devotion to the good of the Volk and the need for bold action to save them; though his references to the Jews were not eliminated (speaking, for instance, of "racial tuberculosis" in "German lungs"), they were decreased to win support.
 Some Nazis feared their movement lost its antisemitic edge, and Hitler privately assured them that he regarded his previous views as mild.
 Hitler in Mein Kampf describes Jews as "a dangerous bacillus".

 Afterwards, Hitler publicly muted his antisemitism; speeches would contain references to Jews, but ceased to be purely antisemitic fulminations, unless such language would appeal to the audience.
 Some speeches contained no references to Jews at all, leading many to believe that his antisemitism had been an earlier stage.

 Still, the antisemitic planks remained in the Nazi Party platform.
 Even before they ascended to power, Nazi essays and slogans would call for boycotts of Jews.
 Jews were associated with money-lenders, usury and banks, and were portrayed as the enemy of small shopkeepers, small farmers and artisans.
 Jews were blamed for the League of Nations, for pacifism, for Marxism, for international capitalism, for homosexuality, for prostitution, and for the cultural changes of the 1920s.

 In 1933, Hitler's speeches spoke of serving Germany and defending it from its foes: hostile countries, Communism, liberals, and culture decay, but not Jews.
 Seizure of power after the Reichstag fire inaugurated April 1 as the day for a boycott of Jewish stores and Hitler, on the radio and in newspapers, fervently called for it.
 A propaganda poster supporting the boycott declared that "in Paris, London, and New York German businesses were destroyed by the Jews, German men and women were attacked in the streets and beaten, German children were tortured and defiled by Jewish sadists", and called on Germans to "do to the Jews in Germany what they are doing to Germans abroad."
 The actual effect, of apathy outside Nazi strongholds, caused Nazis to turn to more incremental and subtle effects.